Mike Cotton (pole vaulter)

 Richard Michael Cotton (born April 9, 1951) is a former American college and international track and field athlete who was the United States national champion pole vaulter.

 Cotton attended the University of Florida in Gainesville, Florida, where he was a member of the Florida Gators track and field team.
-He was the 1973 National Collegiate Athletics Association (NCAA) pole vault champion, as well as the Southeastern Conference (SEC) champion in 1971 and 1973.
+He was the 1973 National Collegiate Athletic Association (NCAA) pole vault champion, as well as the Southeastern Conference (SEC) champion in 1971 and 1973.
 He earned All-American recognition in 1973 and he was an All-SEC selection in 1971, 1972 and 1973.
 He held the University of Florida's pole vault record of seventeen feet, six inches for fourteen years and was a member of the 1976 USA National Team.
 In 1973, he was U.S. Outdoor National Pole Vault Champion and Pan-Am Games champion.

 Cotton graduated from the University of Florida with a bachelor's degree in business administration in 1973, and he was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2009.

 Cotton founded and manages Cotton's All Lines Insurance in Gainesville, Florida.